History of Petkeljärvi National Park

 Many of the best aspects of Finnish nature are represented in Petkeljärvi National Park.
 There are grand ridges, clear lakes and impressive old-growth pine forests.
 Visitors can see all of these during one day, following the National Park's short hiking trails.
 Trails travel up and down ridges from where glittering lake waters come to view from between trees.
 Visitors can also set off on longer hikes from Petkeljärvi as Taitajan taival Trail (35 km), the longest hiking trail North Karelia, has its starting point there.

 Petkeljärvi Outdoor Centre is located at the tip of Cape Petraniemi at the end of the road leading to the National Park.
-There are very few National Parks, which have a restaurant or a place to lodge right in their centre.
 During summer hikers can start their mornings by hearing the call of the Arctic Loon (Gavia arctica) and take a canoe or rowboat trip on Lake Valkiajärvi.
 Petkeljärvi Nature Information Hut is situated right next to the Outdoor Centre.
 The exhibit at the hut tells of the importance of conserving ridges and their natural features.
-At Cape Petraniemi visitors can view partially restored war-time structures, such as a dugout and a trench.

 Petkeljärvi National Park